GemWallet/gemwallet-website/docs/api/reference.md

   amount: 50000000, // 50 XRP
   fee: "199",
   flags: {
-    tfSellNFToken: true // If enabled, indicates that the offer is a sell offer.
+    tfSellNFToken: true, // If enabled, indicates that the offer is a sell offer.
 Otherwise, it is a buy offer.
   },
   memos: [
     {
       memo: {
         memoType: "4465736372697074696f6e",
-        memoData: "54657374206d656d6f"
+        memoData: "54657374206d656d6f",
-      }
+      },
-    }
+    },
-  ]
+  ],
 };

 createNFTOffer(payload).then((response) => {